boolean-uk/html-spotify-challenge/README.md

 * &#9745; Fonts, colors and spacings used are similar (they don't need to be identical) to the reference images
 * &#9745; CSS avoids repetition.
 * &#9745; CSS class names are descriptive.
-* &#9745; CSS makes use of grid the main structure.
+* &#9745; CSS makes use of grid for the page main structure.
 * &#9745; HTML is semantic and well structured.

 ### Extension Criteria